2205354412/starter-hugo-academic/content/project/3-palaeo-environment-evolution-during-end-guadalupian-in-south-china-degree-of-completion-20/index.md

 （2）Supplementary evidence from the overlying clay bed( Wangpo bed) indicates volcanic origin of light carbon due to the degassing of volcanic rock.

-（3）Other experiments including mercury content have been conducted but the data is waiting for analysis.

 **References：**

 Jost, A.B., Mundil, R., He, B., et al. Constraining the cause of the end-Guadalupian extinction with coupled records of carbon and calcium isotopes.
 Earth Planetary Science Letters, 2014,396(12):201–212.